dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 * Lua is Open Source but has a closed development model - external contributions are not possible
 * LuaJIT is a JIT compiler for Lua but features an optional high performance C interface mechanism that makes it incompatible with Lua

-In the rest of this document I will expand on each of the features above.
+In the rest of this document I will expand on each of these aspects of Lua.

 Lua versions matter
 ===================